demirciAhmet/BusTicket/README.md

+# Introduction

+"This is a three member group mini-project for the Computer Programming II course, focusing on recursion and generics in Java.
+The primary objective is to develop a program capable of obtaining a specific value or the closest possible value through a combination of given input values.
+The program supports various data types, including integers, characters, and user-defined data types."

 ## Project instructions:

 For the mini-project, students will form project groups (3-5 students team).
 You will submit the project (only one